manwarA/biomole/_posts/2025-06-26-Statistical-test.md

   Non-parametric test to evaluate the stochastic superioirty of one distribution over the other.

 #### 4. Wilcoxon signed-rank test
+  Wilcoxon signedrank test is also non-parmateric that is useful for the ordinal or ranked data sets.
+It also avoids the normality assumption (imposed by dependant samples t-test).
 #### 5. ANOVA (Analysis of variance)
+  ANOVA is used to compare the mean of three or more groups to evalute whether they are similar or not.
+The variation between the means of groups vs the variation within group is the working principal of this test.
 #### 6. Kruskal-Wallis test
+  Non-paramtertic test to evalute the statistical significance among the medians of three or more groups using ranks.
+This is an alternative to one-way ANOVA.

 ### **Relationship between variables**
 #### 1. Correlation